mandober/bing-bash/README.md

 Merge two or more arrays of any type (indexed and/or associative).
 User can force the type of resulting array and specify merging mode (reindex, skip, overwrite, append).

 * `bb_array_convert`
-Convert indexed to associative array or vice versa.
+Convert indexed to associative array or associative to index array, discarding the keys.

 * `bb_array_remove`
-Remove array elements.
-Remove element with specified index/key from an array.
-Remove several elements by specifying them as comma-separated list of integers and/or ranges.
-Optionally, if name for the resulting array is specified, the original array will be left intact.
+Remove one or more element by specifying index/key.
+Remove many elements by specifying comma-separated list of strings (associative) or ranges (mainly for indexed arrays).

 * `bb_array_shift`
-Shift the first value of the array off and return it.
+Return the value of the first element by removing it and shifting remaining elements down.

 * `bb_array_sort`
 Sort array different ways.
-Remove duplicated values from an array (make unique).
+Remove duplicated values from an array.

 * `in_array`
-Checks if a value (variable or array) exists in an array.
+Checks if a value, scalar or array, exists in an array.

 * `bb_range`
 Generate numeric sequences from list of ranges and individual integers (e.g. 1,4-8,10,15-20,25-30).
 Specify numbers base and divider, prefix, suffix characters.

 * `bb_venn`
-Venn diagrams related functions: union, intersection, difference, complement.
+Scalars, strings, arrays and Venn diagrams: union, intersection, difference, complement.

-* `bb_strpos`
-Find the position of the first occurrence of a substring in a string.

-* `bb_pad`
-Pad a string by appending char(s) after each character of the string.

 * `bb_load`
-Source functions.
+Load and unload functions.
 Mark functions for autoloading.
 Resolve functions path.

+* `bb_pad`
+Pad a string by appending char(s) after each character of the string.

 * `bb_trim`
 Trim leading, trailing and intermediate whitespace.